MichaelTMatthews/MiniHack/README.md

 Environment (NLE)](https://github.com/facebookresearch/nle) and provides a standard RL interface for customly created tesbeds.

+MiniHack comes with a set of predefined set of tasks.
+For the full list see [here](./TASKS.md).

 NetHack is one of the oldest and arguably most impactful videogames in history, as well as being one of the hardest roguelikes currently being played by humans.
 It is procedurally generated, rich in entities and dynamics, and overall an